 b. electronics and appliances (NAICS Code 443); and

-c. building material and garden equipment and supplies (NAICS Code 444);
+c. building material and garden equipments and supplies (NAICS Code 444);

 H. The home occupation or occupations do not:

 1. Use electrical or mechanical equipment that results in a change to the occupancy type of the structure or structures used for the home occupation or occupations;